lita-xyz/fibonacci/README.md

 # Fibonacci: A template project for Valida

+Note: this template is no longer needed as Valida now doesn't require any boilerplate for this example to work.
+Therefore, this is no longer maintained.

 This is a simple program that calculates the n-th fibonacci number and proves the execution of the computation in Valida.
 You can use this as a template for your projects which create Valida proofs of execution of Rust code.

 ## Installing the Valida toolchain